 Proposals for additional temporary car parks within the town centre will not be permitted.
 Proposals to renew existing planning consents for temporary short stay public parking within the town centre will not be permitted when the permanent provision allocated above has been delivered.
+Until then, temporary car parks will be expected to achieve the same level of quality as permanent ones.

-- 5.47 Promoting sustainable transport choices is important to tackle congestion in lpswich and its associated disadvantages for businesses, the environment and human health.
-It is also important for equality and inclusion, as 27.8% of lpswich households do not have access to a car or van (2011 Census ONS Table KS404EW) and therefore it is important that public transport services can be sustained through high levels of use.
-Car parking policies are an important tool, alongside other planning and transport measures, to promote sustainable transport choices. - 5.48 At the same time, providing sufficient car parking of good quality in the right places is essential to support the vitality and viability of the Central Shopping Area and enable it to compete with other centres, out of centre shops and Internet shopping. - 5.49 It is important to weigh the need to control car parking in Ipswich town centre with the need to support the town centre economy.
-Ipswich town centre also serves a rural hinterland where car ownership is higher and public transport services are less available.
-In the three adjacent districts to Ipswich, the average percentage of households with no car or van available is only 13.1%. - 5.50 Public car parking provision within central Ipswich at April 2013 is was as follows.
-This excludes public on street spaces and long stay parking for employees provided by private companies such as AXA.
+- 5.48 Promoting sustainable transport choices is important to tackle congestion in Ipswich and its associated disadvantages for businesses, the environment and human health.
+It is also important for equality and inclusion, as 27.8% of Ipswich households do not have access to a car or van (2011 Census ONS Table KS404EW) and therefore it is important that public transport services can be sustained through high levels of use.
+Car parking policies are an important tool, alongside other planning and transport measures, to promote sustainable transport choices. - 5.49 At the same time, providing sufficient car parking of good quality in the right places is essential to support the vitality and viability of the Central Shopping Area and enable it to compete with other centres, out of centre shops and Internet shopping. - 5.50 It is important to weigh the need to control car parking in Ipswich town centre with the need to support the town centre economy.
+Ipswich town centre also